croservices/cro/docs/reference/cro-http-router.md

 * `forbidden`, for HTTP 403 Forbidden
 * `conflict`, for HTTP 409 Conflict

-If the request handler evaluates to `...` (that is, the Perl 6 syntax for stub code), then a HTTP 510 Not Implemented response will be produced.
+If the request handler evaluates to `...` (that is, the Raku syntax for stub code), then a HTTP 510 Not Implemented response will be produced.
 If evaluating the route handler produces an exception, then the exception will be passed on.
 It will then typically be handled by the response serializer, which will produce